GioF71/upmpdcli-docker/README.md

 PGID|Group id.
 Used when UPRCL is enabled.
-Defaults to `1000` when required MPD_HOST|The host where mpd runs, defaults to `localhost` MPD_PORT|The port used by mpd, defaults to `6600` UPRCL_HOSTPORT|Set if we own the MPD queue, defaults to `1`, possible values `1` and `0` PORT_OFFSET|If set, the offset is applied to the default for `UPNP_PORT` (summed) and to the default `PLG_MICRO_HTTP_PORT` (subtracted).
+Defaults to `1000` when required MPD_HOST|The host where mpd runs, defaults to `localhost` MPD_PORT|The port used by mpd, defaults to `6600` MPD_PASSWORD|The password for the mpd connection MPD_TIMEOUT_MS|MPD timeout in milliseconds UPRCL_HOSTPORT|Set if we own the MPD queue, defaults to `1`, possible values `1` and `0` PORT_OFFSET|If set, the offset is applied to the default for `UPNP_PORT` (summed) and to the default `PLG_MICRO_HTTP_PORT` (subtracted).
 Setting this variable overrides these individual variables.
 UPNPIFACE|UPnP network interface